-Under the current laws of the Cayman Islands, the Company and its Cayman subsidiaries are not subject to tax on income or capital gain arising in Cayman Islands.
+Under the current laws of the Cayman Islands, the Company and its Cayman subsidiaries are not subject to tax on income or capital gain.
 Additionally, upon payments of dividends by the Company to its shareholders, no Cayman Islands withholding tax will be imposed.